Head of Lies

 After I cut my hair off for the first time, I wrote a story about how my new cut wasn’t a political statement.
 It wasn’t a post-breakup rebellion.
 It was just a haircut.
 I posted it on this blog because I was proud of it.
 I thought it was a fresh way of looking at self-worth and identity, which I struggle with constantly.

 Doesn’t that sound smug?
 How cool I thought I was because I was flippant about the whole thing.
 Aloof and blase about my big chop.
 Look at me you plebs, intellectually above it all.
-In the moment, I think a little bit of me was, to give past me the benefit of the doubt.
+At the moment, I think a little bit of me was, to give past me the benefit of the doubt.

 Now, I think I truly understand why I did it.